Redistributor: Transforming Empirical Data Distributions: Use Cases

 \subsection{Preprocessing for Machine Learning Tasks}

 Another potential application of this algorithm would be as a~preprocessing step for machine learning tasks.
 It is designed to efficiently handle a~large number of samples with a~low memory footprint, and as it is implemented as a~Scikit-learn transformer, it can be conveniently inserted in common machine learning pipelines.
-It always produces an invertible transformation, i.e.\@ does not, in principle, reduce the input-output relationships which may be learned.
-In addition, Section~\ref{Se:Mat} shows that given $n$ iid samples of a~CDF $F_S$ and some specified target CDF $F_T$, it is a~consistent estimator of $F_T^{-1}\circ F_S$, i.e.\@ it can be expected to behave predictably on further samples of $F_S$.
+It always produces an~invertible transformation, i.e.\@ does not, in principle, reduce the~input-output relationships which may be learned.
+In addition, \Cref{sec:math} shows that given $n$ iid samples of a~CDF $F_S$ and some specified target CDF $F_T$, it is a~consistent estimator of $F_T^{-1}\circ F_S$, i.e.\@ it can be expected to behave predictably on further samples of $F_S$.
 Particularly when applied component-wise to high-dimensional data, e.g.\@ images, it seems unlikely that it would improve things from a~statistical perspective.
 However, there might be other benefits.
-For example, when the source distribution is very highly concentrated around some small value, it could serve as a~kind of normalization and lead to improved numerical performance of an algorithm.\\ Anecdotally, we have observed various cases of improved performance on a~number machine learning tasks using neural networks.
-The improvement is, however, not very consistent and often rather mild.
-Although, given the simple and inexpensive nature of this preproccesing step it would be quite unreasonable to expect a~consistent significant improvement anyway.
-We abstain from presenting numerical examples for this use case, since this is not the focus of the paper and the black-box nature of neural networks means that a~brief demonstration would require significant cherry picking.
+For example, when the~source distribution is very highly concentrated around some small value, it could serve as a~kind of normalization and lead to improved numerical performance of an~algorithm.

+Anecdotally, we have observed various cases of improved performance on a~number machine learning tasks using neural networks.
+The~improvement is, however, not very consistent and often rather mild.
+Although, given the~simple and inexpensive nature of this preprocessing step it would be quite unreasonable to expect a~consistent significant improvement anyway.
+We abstain from presenting numerical examples for this use case, since this is not the~focus of the~paper and the~black-box nature of neural networks means that a~brief demonstration would require significant cherry picking.